Best Apps and Tools for Renters in 2026

 Cost: Free

-Best practice: Email all requests with photos, creates automatic paper trail with timestamps.
+Best practice: Email all requests with photos.
+This creates an automatic paper trail with timestamps.

 Best Budgeting & Financial Tools